huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 ### 4. Coordinate vendors so you are not the project manager

-With your approval (and your attorney or fiduciaryâ€™s when needed), I:
+With your approval (and your attorney or fiduciary's when needed), I:

 - Gather estimates from cleanout, estate sale, donation, cleaning, landscaping, and repair vendors.
 - Help you compare those estimates in plain English.